On this page:

 RECORD CARDS

-If you do not have an immunization record card or do not have one for your child, you can download and print one below.
+If you or your child do not have an immunization record card, you can download and print one below.